MLX Quantization on Apple Silicon

 Tell RAM your memory budget.
 It solves for the provably optimal allocation.
 No manual tuning, no presets, no "try 4-bit and hope for the best."

-A Mac Studio with an M2 Ultra is now a complete model compression laboratory.
+A Mac Studio with an M2 Ultra is now a complete model compression lab.
 It can analyse, optimise, quantize, and serve models up to 109B parameters, producing results that beat calibration-based methods running on GPU clusters.
-The entire RAM paper is proof.
+The entire RAM paper is the proof.

 For the full technical details, see the RAM paper on HuggingFace.